guidance-analytics/wizard-ql/README.md

 "deny" will deny the values/patterns and allow all others

 ### `types`
-A record mapping field names to (`boolean`, `string`, `number`).
+A record mapping field names to (`boolean`, `string`, `number`, `date`).
 The value in the record can either be a single allowed type or an array of allowed types.
 Only operators that can function on that type can be used for that field.
 By default, fields will be treated as being able to be any of the three types.

 > Example:
 > ```js